FC 27 CHEMISTRY STYLES

 Sniper

-Decent for those who use speedy forwards with average ball skills.
+A decent option for players who use speedy forwards with average shooting and physical attributes.

 Deadeye

-Ideal for solid CFs and attacking CAMs thanks to upticks in Finishing, Positioning, and Shot Power.
+Ideal for solid CFs and attacking CAMs thanks to improvements in Finishing, Positioning, Shot Power, and key Passing attributes.

 Hawk

 One of the most-used styles.
-It boosts the three most important attributes in a striker.
+It boosts three of the most important attribute categories for a striker.

 Marksman

-The less popular attacking chemistry style.
-It is usually applied on fast forwards.
+One of the less popular attacking Chemistry Styles.
+It is usually applied to fast forwards.

 Finisher